devsecops-workshop/workshop-guide/content/5-gitops/_index.md

   - Namespace : workshop-prod
   - ENABLE AUTO-SYNC
   - Click **Create**
-- In the **NAMESPACES** filter in the bottom left filter to `ẁorkspace-prod`
+- In the **NAMESPACES** filter in the bottom left filter to `workspace-prod`
 - Watch the resources (Deployment, Service, Route) get rolled out to the namespace `workshop-prod`.
 Notice we have also scaled our app to 2 pods in the prod stage as we want some HA.

 Our complete prod stage is now configured and controlled though GitOps.
 But how do we now tell ArgoCD that there is a new version of our app to deploy?
-Weel, we will add a step to our build pipeline updating the config repo.
+Well, we will add a step to our build pipeline updating the config repo.
 Since ArgoCD permanently watches this repo it will react to a chnage immediately.

 It is also possible to update the repo with a Pull request.
 Then you have an approval process for your prod deployment.

 Let's add a new custom Tekton task that can push to a git repo
-- In the namespace`ẁorkshop-int` switch to Administrator Perspective > Pipelines > Tasks > New Task
+- In the namespace `workshop-int` switch to Administrator Perspective > Pipelines > Tasks > New Task
 - And enter
 ```yaml
 apiVersion: tekton.dev/v1beta1